Target (project): Technological findings

-At the start of the project one aim was to develop a single integrated processing system, consisting of a multi-petabyte scale file system and several different types of grid and compute clusters.
-During the first years it became apparent that the requirements for the different e-Science disciplines are different.
+At the start of the project, one aim was to develop a single integrated processing system, consisting of a multi-petabyte scale file system and several different types of grid and compute clusters.
+During the first few years, it became apparent that different e-Science disciplines have different data processing requirements.
 In some areas, a massive data streaming effort takes place, as in Lofar.
 In astronomy, the number of data objects may run in the billions, with a limited number of data columns.
-In genomics, the number of rows is small, but the number of columns can be huge, in the hundreds of thousands.
-Other areas, such as visual text retrieval in the Monk search engine for historical manuscripts are at an intermediate position with hundreds of millions of rows and thousands of dimensions.
-Furthermore, genomics applications often require stringent access control, whereas other disciplines have no privacy issues.
-Consequently, the various sub-projects within Target adopted a pragmatic approach on which aspects of the WISE technology and components of the Target hardware infrastructure were applicable to their field.
+In genomics, only a small number of rows are needed, but the number of columns can range in the hundreds of thousands.
+Other areas, such as visual text retrieval in the Monk search engine for historical manuscripts, are at an intermediate position, with hundreds of millions of rows and thousands of dimensions.
+Furthermore, genomics applications often require stringent access control, whereas other disciplines do not need to prioritize privacy.
+Consequently, the various sub-projects within Target adopted a pragmatic approach on which aspects of the WISE technology and components of the Target hardware infrastructure were applicable to their specific field.

 Projects

-Target participates in a number of data-intensive scientific projects in astronomy, Big Data visualization (collaboration with the eScience center in Amsterdam), handwritten text recognition algorithms, medical research on healthy aging, development of diagnostic tools for Parkinson's disease and more.
+Target participates in a number of data-intensive scientific projects in astronomy, Big Data visualization (collaboration with the eScience center in Amsterdam), handwritten text recognition algorithms, medical research on healthy aging, development of diagnostic tools for Parkinson's disease, and more.